alibaba/feathub/docs/architecture.md

 other tables.
 Feathub currently supports the following types of FeatureViews.

 - `DerivedFeatureView` derives features by applying the given transformations on an existing table.
-It supports per-row transformation and over window aggregation transformation.
-It does not support table join or sliding window transformation.
-- `JoinedFeatureView` derives features by joining an existing table with features from other tables.
-It supports per-row transformation and table join.
-It does not support over window transformation or sliding window transformation.
+It supports per-row transformation, over window transformation and table join.
+It does not support sliding window transformation.
 - `OnDemandFeatureView` derives features by joining online request with features from tables in online feature stores.
 It supports per-row transformation and join with tables in online stores.
 It does not support over window transformation or